MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 ::: moniker range="< azure-devops"

+::: moniker-end

+::: moniker range="= azure-devops-2020"

 The following table shows the features you can turn on or off based on your role: user, project administrator, or project collection administrator.
-These preview features are only available to manage for Azure DevOps Server 2020 RTW.

 |**Feature**|**User**|**Project** | **Collection**|
 |--------------------|--------------|-----------------||-----------------|